St. Catharines: Ice hockey

 St. Catharines entered into the Ontario Hockey Association Junior 'A' Hockey in 1943 as the St. Catharines Falcons.
 In 1947, they became the Teepees and were affiliated with the American Hockey League's Buffalo Bisons.
 When the National Hockey League's (NHL) Chicago Blackhawks made the Bisons their number one farm team, they inherited the Teepees.
 In the 1960s, the Jr. 'A' team went deeply into debt to the Chicago Black Hawks, but continued as a successful franchise and were named the St. Catharines Black Hawks.
 The Hamilton Fincups moved to St. Catharines in 1976 and played here for one year before moving back to Hamilton.
 The AHL St. Catharines Saints played in St. Catharines between 1982 and 1986, before being forced to re-locate to Newmarket due to protests from the NHL Buffalo Sabres.
 The St. Catharines Saints served as the farm team for the Toronto Maple Leafs, and today are known as the Toronto Marlies.

 In 2007, the OHL's Mississauga IceDogs relocated to St. Catharines and became the Niagara IceDogs.
 The IceDogs played out of the Jack Gatecliff Arena, which was renamed the Gatorade Garden City Complex (since renamed Garden City Arena Complex).
 In 2014, the IceDogs moved to the newly built Meridian Centre.

 Since starting out the team has won the Emms Trophy in 2010–2011 & 2018–2019.
 They have also won the Bobby Orr Trophy during 2011–2012 season and 2015–2016 season, qualifying for the OHL Finals.
 They would be beaten both times by the London Knights.
-The team has had numerous NHL alumni including Alex Pietrangelo, Dougie Hamilton, Vince Dunn, Ryan Strome, Akil Thomas and Mark Visentin.
+The team has had numerous NHL alumni including Alex Pietrangelo, Dougie Hamilton, Vince Dunn, Ryan Strome, Akil Thomas, Jason Robertson and Alex Nedeljkovic.

-The St. Catharines Falcons play in the Golden Horseshoe Division of the Greater Ontario Junior Hockey League.
+The current St. Catharines Falcons team plays in the Golden Horseshoe Division of the Greater Ontario Junior Hockey League.
 The team has played since 1968 and plays all home games out of the Jack Gatecliff Arena.
 The team were runners up for the Sutherland Cup in 1979, 1990, 1994, 1997, 2000 and 2014, but won the cup in 2012.

 Basketball

 In 2015, the National Basketball League of Canada announced that Niagara had been awarded a new franchise to play in the Meridian Centre.
 The team, named the Niagara River Lions, began play in 2015 where they reached the conference quarterfinals.
 The team joined the Canadian Elite Basketball League after the 2017–18 season.
 In 2021, the River Lions had one of their best seasons, finishing 2nd with a 10–4 record.
 The River Lions made it through the playoffs into the finals, where they lost 65–101 to the Edmonton Stingers.
+In 2024, the River Lions Captured their 1st CEBL Championship with a 97-95 win over the Vancouver Bandits.
+The River Lions finished 14-6 led by a perfect 11-0 Home record.